What is Plagiarism?

 Plagiarism is slightly different because not only is someone else's work being used, but the person using it is taking all the credit.

 Some years ago, a small business just fifty miles from where I'm located plagiarised my entire business model, including my website.
-I only found out when I landed on an article that had been plagiarsied from me.
+I found out purely by chance when I landed on their website and found myself reading something that I had written.

 When writing articles to publish online, using other people’s work for research is perfectly acceptable.
 However, the article that's reproduced must be interesting and unique and retain the accuracy of the original work.